namishh/crystal/README.md

 kind of borked rn <br>
-nuclear config only meant to work with my nixos config
+nuclear config only meant to work with my nixos config<br>

+the liblua_pam.so is compiled with lua5.2. either use lua5.2 or compile your own

 ### Setup